 sure you won’t have trouble refilling necessary prescriptions.

-- Bill paying.
+– Bill paying.
 Pay bills before you leave.
-Consider setting up auto payments or pay online so that you don’t miss any bills and incur penalties; that will also save you a lot of time.
+Set up auto payments or pay online so that you don’t miss any bills and incur penalties; that will also save you a lot of time.

 – Housekeeping.
 Wash sheets and towels before you leave.
 Take out the trash (Suspend pickups if you use a private service).
-Cover furniture to protect from light and dust.
+Cover furniture and take down artwork to protect from light and dust.
 Clean out the refrigerator.
-Bring outside furniture inside your garage or basement.
+Bring outside furniture and BBQ inside your garage or basement.

-- Everyday life.
+– Everyday life.
 What papers do you need to bring with you?
-Particularly if you are going to file your taxes from the south you will need all your tax files.
-If you take a trip abroad, you might need some documents like a passport while you are away.
+If you are going to file your taxes from the south you will need all your tax files.
+If you take a trip abroad, you will need your passport while you are away.
 Don’t forget checkbooks, address books, stationary.
 Likewise if you plan on working in your winter digs, bring the essentials of your office –like scissors, stapler, computer, paper, printer.
 Or buy it down there.

-- Get started early.
+– Get started early.
 If you wait until the morning of departure you are bound to forget something.
 Here is a Sample Checklist you can use or adapt in plaintext.
-Go through your checklist at least 2 days before you leave, and then create a new – out the door checklist.
+Go through your checklist at least 2 days before you leave, and then create a final, out the door checklist.